Join the Symphony Orchestra of India

 Jini Dinshaw on the Bombay Chamber Orchestra

 Jini Dinshaw: The Bombay Chamber Orchestra (BCO) was founded in 1962.
 On my return from the UK, I discovered that the Bombay Symphony Orchestra and the Bombay Philharmonia were no longer functioning.
 I was invited to an evening concert and was impressed by the performance level of the young students.
-Unfortunately, beyond the limited repertoire mainly based on examination works performed, the young talent did not posses knowledge of chamber music compositions and orchestral repertoire.
-This was due to the lack of schools of music in the city where students besides their instrumental coaching could receive chamber music and orchestral playing as their studies.
+Unfortunately, beyond the limited repertoire, mainly based on examination works, the young talent did not possess knowledge of chamber music compositions or orchestral repertoire.
+This was due to the lack of music schools in the city, where students, besides their instrumental coaching, could receive instruction in chamber music and orchestral playing.

-The BCO Society was therefore founded to not only give the students the orchestral playing techniques, but to introduce them to the great symphonies and solo concert repertoire.
-The BCO is the only Indian Symphony Orchestra of young Indian members which has survived these 53 years.
+The BCO Society was therefore founded not only to teach students orchestral playing techniques, but also to introduce them to the great symphonies and solo concert repertoire.
+The BCO is the only Indian symphony orchestra of young Indian members that has survived for over five decades.

 NS: Tell us about some of the great musicians and historic events organised by the BCO.

-JD: Over these 53 years, the orchestral members have had the good fortune of being directed and trained under International conductors from the UK, Germany, Austria, Russia, Israel, Japan and USA.
-The conductors and soloists have offered their services, forgoing their honorarium in admiration of what has been achieved.
+JD: Over these 53 years, the orchestra members have had the privilege of being directed and trained by international conductors from the UK, Germany, Austria, Russia, Israel, Japan, and the USA.
+The conductors and soloists have generously offered their services, forgoing their honoraria in admiration of what has been achieved.

-International soloists that have performed with the orchestra are Lord Yehudi Menuhin, Leon Spierer, Kendall Taylor, Nigel Kennedy, Khadem Missagh and many more, most of whom were heard performing for the first time in India.
+International soloists who have performed with the orchestra include Lord Yehudi Menuhin, Leon Spierer, Kendall Taylor, Nigel Kennedy, Khadem Missagh, and many others, most of whom were heard performing in India for the first time.

 NS: How many performances do you organise in a year?
 Tell us about your repertoire.

-JD: BCO generally gives 4 concerts in a year.
-Repertoire consists of symphonic classics, concertos as well as Broadway hits.
+JD: The BCO generally gives four concerts a year.
+The repertoire consists of symphonic classics, concertos, and Broadway hits.
 We also work on operatic and ballet pieces for our visiting companies.

 NS: What plans do you have for the BCO in the near future?